 Container Service for Kubernetes (ACK) allows you to upgrade Knative components.
 You can use Knative Serving to manage serverless applications.
-This enables automatic scaling for pods where serverless applications are deployed based on Knative events and user requests.
+This enables auto scaling of pods based on Knative events and user requests.
 If no workload is processed, the number of pods is scaled to zero.
 This topic describes how to upgrade Knative Serving.

 - Knative Serving is deployed.
 For more information, see Deploy a Knative component.

 - The Kubernetes version is later than 1.15.0.

 - Only Knative Serving 0.11.0 can be upgraded.

 - By default, a minimum of 20 latest Knative Service revisions are retained.
 The default retention period is 48 hours.

 - Highly reliable subcomponents are provided, such as controller and hpaautoscaler.

 - In the left-side navigation pane, click Clusters.

 - On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click Details in the Actions column.
 The details page of the cluster appears.